YashuBhat96/ByteTrack/README.md

 ## 1. Clone the ByteTrack Repository

-First, clone the repository and navigate into the project directory:
+First, clone the repository and navigate into the project directory.
+The code block below will allow for both ByteTrack and custom YOLOv7 to be cloned automatically.
 ```bash
 git clone --recurse-submodules https://github.com/YashuBhat96/ByteTrack.git
 cd ByteTrack
 ```
 Our pipeline has dependencies on YOLOv7, and we require a custom-trained YOLOv7 directory within the YOLOv7_custom folder inside the ByteTrack directory as a submodule.
 This setup uses YOLOv7 ([original YOLOv7](https://github.com/WongKinYiu/yolov7)) customized for our dataset, available here: [YOLOv7_custom](https://github.com/YashuBhat96/Yolov7_custom_ByteTrack.git).

-## 3. Set Up the Environment
+## 2. Set Up the Environment
 You have two options for setting up your environment, depending on your preference and requirements.

 #### **A. Using the Environment File**: